opencog/benchmark/README.md

-For now all benchmarks across the various OpenCog repositories will be centralized here, with the folder names (under that root folder) equal to name of the repository being benchmarked.
+For now all benchmarks across the various OpenCog repositories will be centralized here, with the folder names (under that root folder) equal to names of the repositories being benchmarked.
 As well as likely some common tools placed under some common folder.